What Is a Break Cue

 Table of Content

-If you've ever watched a game of pool or played it yourself, you know it begins with a powerful first shot that scatters the balls across the table.
-This first shot is called the "break," and it sets the tone for the game.
+If you've ever watched or played pool, you know it begins with a powerful first shot that scatters the balls.
+This first shot, called the "break," sets the tone for the game.

-To perform the break, some players use a special stick known as a break cue.
+Some pool players use a pool stick known as a break cue to perform the break.
 This type of cue is designed to hit the balls with more force and help them spread out better.
 Using a break cue can also protect your main playing cue from the wear and tear of the powerful break shot.

 In the following sections, we'll explain what makes a break cue different from a regular cue and why many pool players have one in their bags.